 I’ll be honest.
 I don’t look at an avocado the same way I look at other fruit.
 First of all, it’s commonly known as an alligator pear.
 That doesn’t exactly conjure up images of a plump, juicy peach, does it 🙂

-But the reason avocados stand out (as you’ve likely heard many times) is because they’re Super.
+But seriously, the main reason avocados stand above the rest is because they’re Super.
 Duper.
 Healthy.

-Avocados are a good source of vitamin K, dietary fiber, vitamin B5 & B6, vitamin C, copper, folate, and potassium (more so than bananas).
+Avocados are a good source of vitamin K, dietary fiber, vitamin B5 & B6, vitamin C, copper, folate, and potassium (even more so than bananas).
+They:

 Another area an avocado shines is in its low-sugar and low-carb content while at the same time providing plenty of dietary fiber.
 This makes it important in regulating blood sugar.

-Fascinating research also shows that avocados work with healthy cells by increasing their supply of antioxidant and anti-inflammatory nutrients and byimproving oxidative stress levels.
-At the same time the avocado seeks out pre-cancerous and oral cancer cells to increase their oxidative stress which increases their likelihood of dying.
+Research shows that avocados work with healthy cells by increasing their supply of antioxidant and anti-inflammatory nutrients while at the same time seeking out pre-cancerous and oral cancer cells to increase their oxidative stress (which increases their likelihood of dying).

 Avocados are high in oleic acid (like olive oil), which has been shown to prevent breast cancer.